 As ambient systems are highly dynamic, one cannot explicitly link related sensors and actuators.
-The concept of effect allows for easy decoupling of devices, as illustrated by Figure 5.
+The concept of effect allows for easy decoupling of devices, as illustrated by Figure 6.
 An actuator class is linked to the effects it may potentially produce.
-Similarly a sensor class is linked to at least an effect property.
-At a generic level, there is a link between a given effect (e.g., emission of light) and the corresponding detectable properties (e.g., light intensity) through the hasProperty relation.
+Similarly, a sensor class is linked to at least one effect property.
+At a generic level, there is a link between a given effect (e.g., emission of light) and the corresponding detectable properties (e.g., illuminance) through the predicts relation.
+A specialization of the abstract level of Figure 6 is presented in Figure 7.